— About

 I’ve spent the last seventeen years building production SaaS — most of that as the technical lead, latterly as the founder and CTO of Bhavi Technologies, a small engineering studio based in Vadodara, India.

 I started Bhavi in 2012 because I wanted to build a service company that helps global clients ship quality products and stay supported for the long term — not a body shop, not a delivery factory.
 The studio worked with European clients for over a decade.
-Today most of my time goes into a long-running European engagement where I lead architecture for their core platform, and into building two of my own products: Employrax and DocSense.
+Today most of my time goes into a long-running European engagement where I lead architecture for their core platform, and into building three of my own products: Cloudbrief and Paperbrief (the two AI products under Kashi Labs), and Employrax.

 The work I’m proudest of isn’t the code.
 It’s the architectural calls that hold up three years later — the multi-tenant boundary that prevents the data leak nobody is testing for, the modular monolith that lets a small team ship without microservice overhead, the compensation snapshotting that means historical payroll never silently changes.
 Most software fails on decisions made in the first month, not the last.
 My job is to make those decisions count.